mikedahlgren/ravello/README.md

 ravello
 =======

-Python script that create applications in Ravello.
+Python script that creates applications in Ravello.